emberjs/data/README.md

 ### removing inspector support in production

-If you do not with to ship inspector support in your production application, you can specify that all support for it should be stripped from the build.
+If you do not want to ship inspector support in your production application, you can specify that all support for it should be stripped from the build.

 ```ts